vishakha-gautam11041997/EcTracker-1/README.md

 1. install.packages(“Package_name”) <br/>
 2. install.packages("BiocManager") <br/>
    BiocManager::install("Package_name")<br/><br/>
+For example:<br/>
-For example: To install package karyoploteR, one of the following commands can be used:<br/>
+To install package karyoploteR, one of the following commands can be used:<br/>
 install.packages(“karyoploteR”)<br/>
 <b>OR</b><br/>
 install.packages("BiocManager") <br/>